retentionscience/recharge-mapper/README.md

 Then install the dependencies using pip.

 If you're having issues importing requests.
-Type in
+Type your terminal in
 ```
 pip install pyopenssl ndg-httpsclient pyasn1
 ```

-You will need to add your crendentials
+You will need to add your crendentials in recharge_mapper.py
 ```
 # ReSci SFTP Credentials
 API_USER = "your-api-key"